×

 We asked people if there is a lot of crime.
 They answered:

 "English Harbour, located in Antigua and Barbuda, is generally considered a safe area for both residents and tourists.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded areas or major tourist spots.
 Violent crimes are relatively rare, but they do occur occasionally.
 Most of these incidents tend to be localized and often involve individuals who know each other, rather than random attacks on strangers.
 The local police force in English Harbour is active and responsive, and there are measures in place to ensure the safety of residents and visitors.
 Tourists are advised to take standard precautions, such as not leaving valuables unattended and avoiding deserted areas at night.
 Despite these issues, English Harbour remains a popular destination due to its beautiful scenery, historic sites, and welcoming community.
-The overall crime rate is relatively low compared to other regions, and most visitors have a safe and enjoyable experience," wrote one member in English Harbour.
+The overall crime rate is relatively low compared to other regions, and most visitors have a safe and enjoyable experience," remarked one expat who made the move to English Harbour.

 About the Author